varun22/ECS179-FinalProject/ProjectDocument.md

  There are two main components of Tend & Defend, the towers and the player.
 Towers: During waves of enemies, towers will attack enemies on the lane of which the tower resides on.
 They shoot a projectile which will do a certain amount of damage each bullet, at a specific frequency and range.
 During the buy phase, Towers may be upgraded with currency to specialize in either power, frequency, or range.
 If the tower is damaged to an extent by enemies, it will fall for that round, resetting to base statistics for the next round.
 Next the player-controlled character: A free-roaming character will exist on the battlefield, capable of jumping between lanes and attacking enemies.
 The player itself will have a health bar and can fall in battle with enemies, to respawn with base statistics for the next round.
-The character may be upgraded through rounds to upgrade its range, speed of attack, and power.
+The character may be upgraded through rounds to upgrade its damage.
 This is done by selecting 1 of 3 weapons; a hammer, a badminton racket, or an iron steel rod.

 **Button Mappings**

 Movement for the player can be done either using WASD or the arrow keys.
-Attack is done by pressing the enter key.
+Attack is done by pressing the enter key or left mouse button.
 During the buy phase selecting a tower type can be done by clicking the button for your selected tower and then pressing the confirm button at the end of the lane.
 Upgrading the tower stats can be done by simply clicking the upgrade button that appears after selecting a tower type.

 **Suggested Strategy**